jasonheesanglee/JsonSpeller/README.md

 ***symspellpy-ko*** would have been the best model among the models above, only if the perfect word-list, including neologisms.<br><br>

 Then I thought "***What if we make typos for words on purpose, and put them in the dictionary to replace them?***" <br>
-But creating typos would be too inefficient, even if generate them with LLMs.<br>Below is the modified version of this ***Thought*** I had.<br>(The current version I have developed can only perform spell check on English, and it will be developed for Korean soon.)<br>Please kindly go through them and tell me if this method would be too inefficient or if there is any problems I haven't thought of.<br>*Disclaimer We are working on extracting the keywords from the users’ daily records and segment them into “Positive” and “Negative” emotions, as explained in this [discussion](https://www.kaggle.com/discussions/general/456900) and this **json_speller** was initially developed solely for this project.*<br><br>
+But creating typos would be too inefficient, even if generate them with LLMs.<br>Below is the modified version of this ***Thought*** I had.<br>(The current version I have developed can only perform spell check on English, and it will be developed for Korean soon.)<br>Please kindly go through them and tell me if this method would be too inefficient or if there is any problems I haven't thought of.<br>*Disclaimer We are working on extracting the keywords from the users’ daily records and segment them into “Positive” and “Negative” emotions, as explained in this [discussion](https://www.kaggle.com/discussions/general/456900) and this **JsonSpeller** was initially developed solely for this project.*<br><br>

 # Facts & Hypothesis
 A keyword term must appear at least twice to be considered a keyword.<br>